 “But controversial new ‘findings’ can inspire a renewed quest to better map out the natural world.”

 As an example, they pointed to the case of the spiral-horned ox, a cryptid where the debate around it “pulled together historic accounts, local folklore, and samples of museum specimens”.

 They said this is often something that the field of cryptozoology does.

-They pointed out that several prominent conservationists have been interested in cryptozoological ideas and processes over the years, often with a view to helping promote conservation of areas said to contain legendary creatures.
+They argued that several prominent conservationists have been interested in cryptozoological ideas and processes over the years, often with a view to helping promote the conservation of areas said to contain legendary creatures.

 The third reason they gave for why cryptozoology could be helpful was through promoting “the sense of wonder.”
 They argue that stories about Bigfoot and Nessie help draw people toward weird and wonderful animals, which could later benefit the creatures.

-They said: “Stories of the discovery and rediscovery of species routinely punctuate the depressing catalogue of extinction after extinction.
-Wonder and speculation – however untethered – must play a role in energising conservation actions.
+They said: “Stories of the discovery and rediscovery of species routinely punctuate the depressing catalog of extinction after extinction.
+Wonder and speculation – however untethered – must play a role in energizing conservation actions.

 “Although no one expects conservation NGOs to start searching for Bigfoot, it would be remiss of them to ignore the powerful ecological imagination that can be inspired by cryptozoology.”